 Gathering of personal information

 Chatbots can also collect and utilise their gathered information during conversations with users.
-According to the Capgemini Research Institute report, almost half of the users of vocal assistants and chats are willing to give their information for a greater personalisation, but also a large majority expressed concern in regards to security of their personal data.
+According to the Capgemini Research Institute report, almost half of the users of vocal assistants and chats are willing to give their information for greater personalisation.
+However, also a large majority of them expressed concern in regards to the security of their personal data.

 Humanisation of the bot and the robotisation of tasks